All, Miscellaneous, Human Resource

 A leader is a person who ensures that his team grows along with her/him and for this; the leader is mandatorily required to be inclusive, but how?
 To achieve that, the leadership style has to be dynamic and it also needs to vary based on the situation in hand.
 But what is essential for every leader to be successful is to be inclusive.
 Let’s look at a few measures a leader should adopt in order to do the same.

-An idea can come from anywhere if a manager believes in this philosophy it can benefit the respective department & organization at large.
+No matter which field you are in, from project management to real estate advisory, an idea can come from anywhere if a manager believes in this philosophy it can benefit the respective department & organization at large.
 Hence, having an open door philosophy creates a positive impact on the employees.
 Employees feel a sense of responsibility and pride when they believe that the management encourages open flow of communication and their inputs & feedback are valued.
 It also helps in bringing transparency in the processes & building trust amongst the employees as well as the management as the employee is able to skip hierarchy and communicate directly with the top management.
 However, such procedures need to be monitored and exercised in a meticulous manner to ensure that the purpose of introducing such processes is being accomplished.

-Real estate is an exciting industry that experiences competitive hiring and unprecedented demand.
+Real estate services is an exciting industry that experiences competitive hiring and unprecedented demand.
 Here are key skills that an HR manager should lookout while onboarding and investing in the best talent especially in the real estate industry.

-The real estate sector is dynamic in nature and has witnessed several developments in the last two years.
+The real estate advisory sector is dynamic in nature and has witnessed several developments in the last two years.
 It is imperative that one has a good understanding of the market and is up to date with the flux that the industry is facing.
 This is a basic requirement for the candidate to grow and excel in the industry.
 This increases confidence amongst clients/ customers and strengthens the relationship.
 Whether it is the sales department or the finance department, knowledge about the industry becomes crucial to bring workable strategies to the table.

 Buying a house is a major decision in the life of a homebuyer.
 To consult a home buyer in making the right decision requires strong persuasion and negotiation skills.